Barrie Flyers: History

-Barrie won the right to play for the cup by defeating the Windsor Spitfires for the OHA championship, and the Montreal Nationales to win the Richardson Trophy as eastern Canadian representatives.

-The Flyers were runners up for the Memorial Cup in 1948 played at Maple Leaf Gardens.
-They were swept by the Port Arthur West End Bruins (now Thunder Bay) in a best-of-seven series.
+By the 1947–48 season, the Flyers has become a farm team for the Boston Bruins.
+Barrie defeated the Windsor Spitfires for the J. Ross Robertson Cup.
+Barrie then defeated the Montreal Nationales to win the George Richardson Memorial Trophy as Eastern Canadian champions.
+In the 1948 Memorial Cup, the Flyers lost to the Port Arthur West End Bruins in a best-of-seven series played at Maple Leaf Gardens.
 The series was very physical and bitter between the teams.
 After the third game, Emms threatened that the Flyers would not continue to play without a change in referees.
 The series ultimately continued with the same referees.